tminus109/foundation/classes_and_objects/exercises/blog.md

-Reuse your BlogPost class.
+Reuse your blog.BlogPost class.

-Create a Blog class which can store a list of BlogPosts and has the following methods:
+Create a blog.Blog class which can store a list of BlogPosts and has the following methods:

-- add(BlogPost) -> adds a BlogPost to the list,
+- add(blog.BlogPost) -> adds a blog.BlogPost to the list,
-- delete(int) -> deletes the BlogPost from the given index,
+- delete(int) -> deletes the blog.BlogPost from the given index,
-- update(int, BlogPost) -> replaces an item at the given index with a new BlogPost.
+- update(int, blog.BlogPost) -> replaces an item at the given index with a new blog.BlogPost.